liamwalsh1980/Milestone-Project-2/README.md

 1. At the top of the Repository I clicked the settings option on the menu.

+1. I checked that the name of the Repository was correct - Milestone-Project-2

-1. I scrolled down the settings page to the GitHub Pages Section.
+1. I scrolled down the settings page to the GitHub Pages Section where there now is a dedicated tab for the Pages settings.

+1. I clicked on the new tab - Check it out here!

 1. Under Source, I clicked the dropdown option called none and selected Master Branch.